Flames' Mikael Backlund: Sets up empty-netter

-Backlund earned an assist, fired two shots on goal and added two hits in Tuesday's 3-1 win over the Wild.
+Backlund posted an assist, six shots on goal and two blocked shots in Tuesday's 6-3 win over the Senators.

-Backlund has two goals and two assists over his last four games, continuing his steady but not explosive offense.
-He has just one multi-point effort, a two-goal game in Seattle on Nov.
-4, this season.
-Overall, the center is at 19 points, 93 shots on net, 26 hits and a plus-5 rating through 37 appearances.
+Backlund has three helpers over the first five games of January.
+He set up a Blake Coleman tally late in the third period to seal the Flames' win.
+Backlund has 21 points, 112 shots on net, 29 hits, 20 blocked shots and a plus-7 rating through 41 contests in a third-line role.
+He's in line with his usual level of production at the midpoint of the Flames' season.

 More News